awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwet2.md

 ## Prerequisite: Set up a test cluster<a name="cwet2_step_1"></a>

- If you do not have a running cluster to capture events from, follow the steps in [Creating a cluster](create_cluster.md) to create one\.
+ If you do not have a running cluster to capture events from, follow the steps in [Creating a cluster using the classic console](create_cluster.md) to create one\.
 At the end of this tutorial, you run a task on this cluster to test that you have configured your Amazon SNS topic and CloudWatch Events event rule correctly\.

 ## Step 1: Create and subscribe to an Amazon SNS topic<a name="cwet2_step_2"></a>